The Killer Whale

 On May 18th, we took a field trip down to the The Bermuda International Shipping Company in Salem, New Jersey to tour the M/V Bermuda Islander.
 This is the cargo ship who will be deploying our miniboat!
 Our team’s boat, The Killer Whale (black and white), is pictured on the left with our sister boat, Boo-yah (red), on the right.

-The next day, the two miniboats were launched together on the east side of the Gulf Stream.
-Thank you to the Captain and crew for setting another adventure out to sea for us all.
+The next day on May 19, the two miniboats were launched together on the east side of the Gulf Stream.
+Thank you to the captain and crew of Bermuda Islander (BI) for setting another adventure out to sea for us all.
+This double launch marks BI‘s 19th and 20th miniboat deployment for Educational Passages, officially marking them the vessel with the most miniboat deployments of any other!
+Read more about all 20 deployments in our blog post: “Miniboats Launched by the M/V Bermuda Islander.”

 Sensor Data